eBooks, Guides, & Reports • 35 MIN READ

 SNMP stands for Simple Network Management Protocol, a vital and powerful application layer protocol that enables the sharing of information among various devices on a network, regardless of the diversity of the hardware or software.

-Without SNMP, network management tools wouldn't accurately be able to identify devices, monitor network performance, track anomalies and changes, or deliver real-time status updates and network performance problems.
+Without SNMP, network management tools wouldn't accurately be able to identify connected devices, monitor network performance, track anomalies and changes, or deliver real-time status updates and network performance problems.

 Today, most network devices support SNMP by default, without the network administrator having to do anything other than use an SMNP monitoring tool.